siddharth-991/Software_Testing_Projects/README.md

 | Sadeeq WA    | To enable users to find any service professional like a cook, a plumber, a carpenter or a pest controller | Excel |
 | Sadeeq MA    | To help customers hire trusted professionals for services such as salon at home, cleaning or cooking | Excel |
 | Provider MA    | To design, develop, and deploy comprehensive and user- friendly admin panel for Sadeeq Application | Excel |

-## Getting Started

-To view the details of each project, simply click on the project name in the table above.
-The project page will contain a brief description of the project as well as a list of tools used to complete the project.